 Key Responsibilities of the Team:

-The NSLP team, or food program, functions to gather information about the site demographics, determine school community need for both food services and FRL based entitlement funding, and serve students nutritious, hot meals at a price equitable to their FRL level.
-The food service staff distribute ESEA and NSLP indicator forms, process and reconcile them, enter info into SIS system for transmission to ADE, and maintain a database for meal distribution on a school day.
-They coordinate services between the food vendor, the site, and the ADE for payments and reimbursements.
+The National School Lunch Program (NSLP) team serves to gather information about site demographics, determine school community need for both food services and FRL-based entitlement funding, and serve students with nutritious, hot meals at a price equitable to their FRL level.
+The food service staff distribute ESEA and NSLP indicator forms, process and reconcile them, enter info into the SIS system for transmission to ADE, and maintain a database for meal distribution on school days.
+They coordinate services between the food vendor, the site, and ADE for payments and reimbursements.
 Counts are submitted weekly, reconciled with vendor amounts, and reimbursements are submitted monthly.
-Each site is also monitored each year, and a sample of forms is collected and reviewed.
+Each site is also monitored every year, and a sample of forms is collected and reviewed.

 The Grants Team: